 Please contact us for costing Ex Australia.
 All tour costs are land only exclusive of international airfares and taxes.The tour costs shown are per person quoted in Australian dollars and are subject to change due to exchange rate variations and other factors.
 Please check with us at the time of booking.Traveller’s Notes: Should you be travelling alone and wish to share, we will endeavour to match you with a roommate of the same gender.
 The number of single rooms available on each tour is strictly limited.

-- Adventure Associates Escort from Australia and local English speaking guide throughout the tour
+- An Adventure Associates Escort & English speaking local guide • All airport/hotel/airport transfers

-- All Accommodation based on twin/double share with private facilities at the best available hotels and lodges
+- All accommodation based on twin/double share with private facilities at the best available hotels & lodges

-- All Meals as specified in the detailed itinerary
+- All domestic flights and transport as specified in the itinerary

 What’s not included